-The human suffering caused by venous insufficiency (vein disease) is hardly a new phenomenon.
+The human suffering caused by venous insufficiency (vein disease) is hardly new.
 The ancient Greek father of modern medicine, Hippocrates, first proposed compression wraps for twisted, painful varicose veins as an alternative to the crude and unsuccessful surgery used 2,400 thousand years ago.
 Ancient Egyptian writings dating back to 1550 B.C. advocated for herbal treatment of what they referred to as "serpentine windings."

 What is a vein treatment plan?

-Dr. Wilsher explains that after a thorough history, physical, and diagnostic ultrasound is complete she puts together a plan of action to treat a patient's vein disease.
+At Center for Vein Restoration (CVR), our vein doctors will first do a thorough health history, physical, and diagnostic ultrasound before putting together a plan of action to treat a patient's vein disease.
 The ultrasound exam reveals abnormalities in the patient's venous system (veins).
 It serves as a road map to deciding:

 - Which veins are going to be treated

 - In what order the doctor will treat the veins

 - What treatment method is best used to treat the unhealthy vein

 At the end of every treatment plan is a one-month follow-up appointment.
 During this important office visit, the doctor and the patient together will review how the patient feels since vein treatment and compares it to how the patient felt before treatment.